numbershape/ml-foundations/01-math-foundations/linear-algebra/linear-algebra-notes.md

     - And the span of those transformed basis vectors gives us all possible outputs
     - So span of Matrix columns = column space
     - And rank is the number of dimensions in the column space
-    - Full-rank Matrix: when rank equals the number of Matrix columns, it is as high as can be for that dimension

 - Full rank cases:
     - For square matrices, "full rank" means that the transformation preserves the dimension, the determinant is non-0 and the inverse exists
     - For non-square matrices, "full rank" means the maximum possible rank, where rank cannot exceed the smaller of the two dimensions (rows or columns); and it does not guarantee invertibility